 Part of sustainable living is doing what you can to reduce your impact on the environment, while also producing what you need in order to live.
 One way to do this could be as simple as growing a garden in place of a lawn, but then again, how to do it properly can be anything but simple.
 There are methods and habits you need to get into in order to get the most benefit with the minimal impact on the environment, but it is certainly doable for most.

-Of course one of the first things to keep in mind is that you should be growing food that is already suited to the soil and climate you happen to live in, otherwise you will have to alter things in a way that can, at least in the short term, have a higher impact than if you had just kept it simple, but there are other tips to follow as well.
+Of course one of the first things to keep in mind is that you should be growing food that is already suited to the soil and climate you happen to live in, otherwise you will have to alter things in a way that can, at least in the short term, have a higher impact than if you had just kept it simple.
+But there are other tips to follow as well.

-A recent study has found that for every pound of food you grow could prevent up to two pounds worth of carbon emissions, which is a great way to embrace sustainable living while also doing your part to help combat climate change.
+A recent study has found that every pound of food you grow could prevent up to two pounds worth of carbon emissions, which is a great way to embrace sustainable living while also doing your part to help combat climate change.
 You just need to be mindful of how you go about it.

 If you don’t compost, you may want to consider it, or even start looking for a place that will take your food waste and compost it for you, often they can use the methane for fuel, so you may find a “dump” that will do this and return the compost to those who wish to use it for gardening/farming needs.

 You could also consider starting a community composting project that you can use to help provide that same fuel for your own off grid community.
 That would take more work and investment to get started, but it could be well worth it if you happen to live in an off-grid community already.

 It is also something that you need to commit to.
-Starting a garden and then neglecting it has a negative impact on carbon emissions, and of course, leaves you stuck buying more of your own food instead of having it available from your garden, be it peppers, lettuce, or even a simple herb garden, having fresh grown easily available just by going out to your garden or the community garden/farm is not just something you can be proud of, but it means you are more self-reliant.
+Starting a garden and then neglecting it, has a negative impact on carbon emissions, and of course, leaves you stuck buying more of your own food instead of having it available from your garden.
+Be it peppers, lettuce, or even a simple herb garden, having freshly grown food easily available just by going out to your garden or the community garden/farm is not just something you can be proud of, but it means you are more self-reliant.